 With only seven easy and natural ingredients, this is such a clean and delicious dairy free spicy dressing!
-It’s a perfect Trader Joe’s copycat, is quite similar to the sweetgreen spicy cashew dressing, and is also made with cashew butter.
+It’s a perfect Trader Joe’s copycat, is quite similar to the Sweetgreen spicy cashew dressing, and is also made with cashew butter.
 Plus, this dressing has no oil in it, making it an even healthier salad dressing!

 My favorite way to use spicy cashew dressing is as a dressing sauce combo with soba noodles.
 You can use it on your fave salad or with your favorite proteins (delicious with salmon or on top of burgers!).
+If you love copycat salad dressings, you may also love my Mexican caesar dressing inspired by Chopt.

 Adding clean, homemade sauces and dressings is a foolproof (and CHEAP!) way to start with clean eating.
 My mom is known for making my Lemon Chive Dressing at least once each week, but I’m more of a homemade Vegan Buffalo Sauce kind of gal!